Northam, Western Australia

+Northam is a town in the Wheatbelt region of Western Australia, situated at the confluence of the Avon and Mortlock Rivers.
+It is the largest town and regional centre in the Avon Valley region of the Central Wheatbelt.
+It is located approximately 97 kilometres (60 miles) north east of Perth, the capital city of Western Australia.
+At the time of the 2021 census, Northam had a population of 6,679.

 History

 The area around Northam was first explored in 1830 by a party of colonists led by Ensign Robert Dale, and subsequently founded in 1833.
 It was named by Governor Stirling, probably after a village of the same name in Devon, England.
 Almost immediately it became a point of departure for explorers and settlers who were interested in the lands which lay to the east.

 This initial importance declined with the growing importance of the nearby towns of York and Beverley, but the arrival of the railway made Northam the major departure point for prospectors and miners heading east towards the goldfields.

+The town has had three newspapers over the years, all now defunct, namely The Northam Advertiser, Northam Courier, and the Northam News.

 A number of older buildings have heritage significance and still serve the community.

 Camps and centres

 Northam Migrant Accommodation Centre

 During the 1940s and 1950s in Northam there were extensive camps for displaced persons and immigrants from continental Europe.

 The Northam Migrant Accommodation Centre closed in September 1951.
 It had been the first place of residence in Western Australia for approximately 15,000 immigrants from the Baltic states, Hungary, Poland, Czechoslovakia, Italy, Yugoslavia, Ukraine, Belarus and Bulgaria.

 During the peak immigration period, Northam had the largest immigrant receiving facilities within the State and the third largest in Australia.
 By 1950, the camp housed 4,000 people and two new blocks of huts were built to accommodate them all.
 By May 1954, 23,000 migrants had passed through the Northam Camp once the Accommodation Centre had closed.
 A significant number of these post-war arrivals eventually settled in the Northam area.